Phase Shift Compression for Control Signaling Reduction in IRS-Aided Wireless Systems: Global Attention and Lightweight Design: S-GAPSCN for QPS Compression and Reconstruction

+where $f_{2dTConv}$ denotes the 2D transpose convolutional layer.
+It should be noted that our proposed JAAMSN is significantly different from AGSN\cite{YZhang} through the scaling joint attention mechanism.
+The JAAMSN aims to emphasize meaningful features along the joint channel-spatial dimension and suppresses the AWGN effect by adopting a structure of multi-scale and scaling joint attention.
+Moreover, the proposed scaling joint attention in JAAMSN computes attention only once, instead of twice in channel-spatial attention, indicating a lower computational complexity in JAAMSN than that in AGSN.

 As shown in Fig.~\ref{SGAPSCN}, S-GAPSCN consists of an encoder and a decoder.
 This encoder follows the same architecture as the encoder used in GAPSCN.
-By utilizing the RB as a first step in decoding, we are able to reconstruct the QPS and recover its original dimensions.
-Once the data dimension has been reconstructed, the MSSGAM is used to suppress the AWGN.
+By utilizing the RB as a first step in decoding, we are able to reconstruct the QPS and recover it to its original dimensions.
+Once the QPS data dimension has been reconstructed, the JAAMSN is used to suppress the AWGN.